 The American National Standards Institute is a nonprofit, privately funded membership organization that coordinates the development of U.S. voluntary national standards and is the U.S. member body to the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) via the United States National Committee (USNC).

-Want to understand how SPRI ANSI Standards are developed and approved?
+Want to understand how SPRI Standards are developed and approved as American National Standards?
 Take a look at the example below.

 - A pre-canvass list identifying those that are potentially interested in and affected by the proposed standard is compiled by a SPRI Task Force.
 Areas of interest are defined to accommodate the document being canvassed.